metermaid/ngbp/README.md

 An opinionated version of an opinionated [kickstarter](http://joshdmiller.github.com/ng-boilerplate) for [AngularJS](http://angularjs.org) projects.

 Fork with the following goals:
-- Coffee script by default (done)
+- Coffee script by default
 - Change build systems from Grunt to Gulp (It's much faster, and more understandable for me.
-Code > Configuration) (done)
+Code > Configuration)
 - Include SASS and Bourbon / Neat / Bitters / some Refills

 ***